matt-harvey/cart/README.md

 ```

 Now run `curl http://localhost:3000/carts/1` again, and notice that a 50% discount has now been
-applied to the ties, in virtue of 3 shirts now being included in the cart.
+applied to the ties, in virtue of 3 shirts now being included in the cart; and that the third shirt,
+moreover, is now discounted to $45 ("4500 cents").

 ##### Remove items from the cart